ericchenkai/VMWare-iMessage/instructions.md

 Open Clover Configurator and dismiss any Pop-Up telling you about a missing EFI partiton or config.plist, we don't need it.

-Then navigate to the SMBIOS section and click on the "Magic Wand"
+Then navigate to the SMBIOS section and click on the marked icon.  ~~"Magic Wand"~~

 ![_SMBIOS_](./Pictures/clover-vibrant-1.PNG)